 Richard Topping, Chief Legal Officer

-As Chief Legal Officer, Richard Topping leads CareSource’s assurance and advocacy teams including legal, internal audit, compliance and risk, program integrity, external affairs, policy, government relations, and corporate governance.
+As Chief Legal Officer and Corporate Secretary, Richard Topping leads CareSource’s assurance and advocacy teams including legal, internal audit, compliance and risk, external affairs, policy, government relations, and corporate governance.
 He also serves as the lead executive for the organization’s veteran and military service programs.

 Before coming to CareSource, Richard was a member of Mintz’ healthcare practice in Washington D.C.
 He also served as the CEO of Shao, Inc., a technology partnership between health plans and telecom carriers that provided plans and their members with tools to align incentives and improve health.
-Prior to Shao, Richard served as the CEO and General Counsel of Cardinal Innovations Healthcare, which was the country’s first managed care plan to provide capitated IDD and mental health services.
+Prior to Shao, Richard served as an appointee to North Carolina Governor Pat McCrory and as the CEO of Cardinal Innovations Healthcare, which was the country’s first managed care plan to provide capitated IDD and mental health services.

 Richard was an attorney at the U.S. Department of Justice for the George W. Bush Administration.
 He represented the Secretary of Health and Human Services during the height of clinical disputes over the relationship between vaccines and autism in children.
 He also served as counsel at the Center for Bioethics at Brigham and Women’s Hospital and Harvard Medical School in Boston.